Travis Tritt To Join Shania Twain & Jake Owen In USA Network's 'Real Country'

 While Twain has judged reality TV shows in the past, this will be 36-year-old Owen and 55-year-old Tritt’s first time in the powerful position.

-The “That Don’t Impress Me Much” singer — who is also an executive producer for Real Country— served as both a guest judge and a mentor on Fox’s American Idol, and was twice rumored to be joining the show as a full-time judge — for the seat that Jennifer Lopez took over in Season 10, and for the new ABC reboot.
+The “That Don’t Impress Me Much” singer, who is also an executive producer for Real Country, served as both a guest judge and a mentor on Fox’s American Idol, and was twice rumored to be joining the show as a full-time judge — for the seat that Jennifer Lopez took over in Season 10, and for the new ABC reboot.
 Last year, 52-year-old Twain was a guest judge on Dancing with the Stars, and in April, she helped judge RuPaul’s Drag Race.

 This is not the USA Network’s first country music reality series.
 From 2003-2008, the first five seasons of Nashville Star aired on the channel.
 Future singing sensations Miranda Lambert, Chris Young, and Kacey Musgraves competed in the series.